cooper/evented-object/README.md

 #### Differences from ->attach_event()

-Note: `->attach_event()` by default fires the callback with the EventedObject as its first argument unless told not to do so.
+Note: `->attach_event()` by default fires the callback with the evented object as its first argument unless told not to do so.
-`->register_event()`, however, functions in the opposite sense and *never* passes the EventedObject as the first argument unless the `with_obj` option is passed.
+`->register_event()`, however, functions in the opposite sense and *never* passes the evented object as the first argument unless the `with_obj` option is passed.

 In the 1.* series and above, the event object is passed as the first argument unless the `silent` option is passed.
-The EventedObject instance itself is now accessible with `$event->object`.
+The evented object itself is now accessible from `$event->object`.

 ### $eo->register_events(@events)